jongstra/gvb_scraper/README.md

 ## Run

-#### Spin up the database Docker container:
+#### Spin up the 'database' Docker container:
 	docker-compose up database

-#### Run the scraping script (downloads the data to cache, and fills the database with the raw data):
+#### Run the 'scraper' Docker container (downloads the data to cache, and fills the database with the raw data):
-    python scraper/scrape.py
+    docker-compose up scraper

-#### (Instead of running the scraping script directly, we can also spin up the scraper Docker container to run the scraping process:)
+#### Instead of running the 'scraper' docker container directly, we can also run the scraping script outside of the Docker container.
+The --debug flag ensures that we only download and process a small amount of files from our data source, and that we see all debug log messages.
+The --local flag ensures that we use the correct database configuration settings for local development.
-    (docker-compose up scraper)
+    python scraper/scrape.py --debug --local

 ## Check